andersresell/fem4146/README.md

 ```

 ![](beam-comparison.png)
 *Comparison against beam theory for the current case.
-The reason that they don't match better is that the length to thickness ratio of the beam (Lx/Ly=10/1.5 = 6.67 < 10) is too low.
+The reason that the curves don't match better is that the length to thickness ratio of the beam (Lx/Ly=10/1.5 = 6.67 < 10) is too low.
 If we lower Ly from 1.5 to 0.5, the relative tip error is reduced from 2.98% to 0.14%.*